LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/external_call_1.rst.txt

 when sending a message.
 In this case, the result of proving its argument as a goal (within the context of the pseudo-object ``user``) is used as an object identifier in the message sending call.
-This feature is mainly used with :term:`parametric objects <parametric object>` when the their identifiers correspond to predicates defined in ``user``.
+This feature is mainly used with :term:`parametric objects <parametric object>` when their identifiers correspond to predicates defined in ``user``.

 Template and modes